girder/large_image/docs/girder_config_options.rst

         max-width: 250
       # show these columns in order from left to right.
 Each column has a
       # "type" and "value".
 It optionally has a "title" used for the column
       # header, and a "format" used for searching and filtering.
+The "label",
+      # if any, is displayed to the left of the column value.
+This is more
+      # useful in an grid view than in a column view.
       columns:
         -
           # The "image" type's value is either "thumbnail" or the name of an